kera-cudmore/seaside-sewing/README.md

   ![Add Review Page Wireframe](documentation/wireframes/add-review.png)

-* Edit review - should I allow editing of reviews ?

 * Toasts - Toasts are used to display messages to the user depending on their actions on the site.
 They can let users know if an action has been successful, if there has been an error or for displaying a general message.
 This is also reflected in the colour at the top of the toast.
 Toasts will also be used to display to a user what they currently have in their bag when they add a new product.
 Toasts can be dismissed by clicking the X on the toast.

   ![Toasts Wireframe](documentation/wireframes/toasts.png)